Joohansson/nanolinks/index.md

 ## Contribution

 Do you want to add a link to your own project or you found something else?
 Just clone repo at [Github](https://github.com/Joohansson/nanolinks) , edit index.md and make a pull request.
-You can also contact me at [Reddit](https://www.reddit.com/user/Joohansson/) or in the [Nano Discord Server](https://chat.nano.org/) (just ask for the NanoLinks maintainer).
+You can also contact me at [Reddit](https://www.reddit.com/user/Joohansson/) or in the [Nano Discord Server](https://chat.nano.org/) (just ask for Json).
 <br><br>

 ### Voting Representative